puppeteer/puppeteer/docs/api.md

   - `dumpio` <[boolean]> Whether to pipe browser process stdout and stderr into `process.stdout` and `process.stderr`.
 Defaults to `false`.
 - returns: <[Promise]<[Browser]>> Promise which resolves to browser instance.

 The method launches a browser instance with given arguments.
-The browser will be closed when the parent node.js process gets closed.
+The browser will be closed when the parent node.js process is closed.

-> **Note** Puppeteer works best with bundled version of Chromium, and there's no guarantee it would work properly with any other version.
+> **Note** Puppeteer works best with the version of Chromium it is bundled with.
+There is no guarantee it will work with any other version.
 Use `executablePath` option with extreme caution.

 ### class: Browser

-Browser manages a browser instance, creating it with a predefined settings, opening and closing pages.
-Instantiating Browser class does not necessarily result in launching browser; the instance will be launched when the need will arise.
+A Browser is created when Puppeteer connects to a Chromium instance, either through [`puppeteer.launch`](#puppeteerlaunchoptions) or [`puppeteer.connect`](#puppeteerconnectoptions).

-A typical scenario of using [Browser] is opening a new page and navigating it to a desired URL:
+An example of using a [Browser] to create a [Page]:
 ```js
 const puppeteer = require('puppeteer');